pgm-2425-itexploration/syllabus/tutorials/cms/wordpress-met-bedrock.md

 Most common issues with Bedrock can be resolved by double-checking configuration files, managing dependencies with Composer, and ensuring correct permissions.
 Bedrock’s structure may take some adjustment, especially for WordPress veterans.
 But with these troubleshooting tips, you’ll be prepared to address common challenges quickly and keep your development smooth.

+## Conclusion
+WordPress with Bedrock provides developers with a robust foundation for building modern, secure, and scalable websites.
+By utilizing Bedrock's organized folder structure, Composer-based dependency management, and enhanced configuration options, you can streamline your development process and maintain better control over your projects.
+While it may require some adjustments compared to traditional WordPress workflows, the long-term benefits in terms of efficiency, security, and maintainability make it a worthwhile choice for developers aiming to elevate their WordPress development.
+Whether you're building a small site or a complex, multi-environment project, Bedrock equips you with the tools to succeed.